med59-hosting/med59-hosting/README.md

 </tr>
 </table>

-<sub>If any card above shows blank: these are free shared Vercel instances that occasionally cold-start — a hard refresh (or waiting ~30 seconds and reloading) usually fixes it.</sub>
+<sub>If any card above shows blank: these run on free shared Vercel instances that occasionally cold-start — a hard refresh (or waiting ~30 seconds and reloading) usually fixes it.</sub>

 ---